j-graf/j-graf.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Mathematics, North Carolina State University, (To be conferred May 2025)
+  * Thesis: Schur's $$Q$$-functions: Pfaffian Construction, Vertex Operator Identity, Plethysm, and Generalizations
+  * Advisor: Naihuan Jing
 * M.S. in Mathematics, North Carolina State University, 2022
-* B.A. in Mathematics (Minor in Computer Science), College of the Holy Cross, 2020
+* B.A. in Mathematics, College of the Holy Cross, 2020
+  * Thesis: Partitions with Distinct Parts and the Parity of Their Rank
+  * Advisor: Cristina Ballantine
+  * Minor: Computer Science

 Work experience
 ======